87 Advanced Business Writing Tips [That Actually Work]

 The best recommendation given to me during my years of rhetorical studies was: “The secret of writing is knowing when to back up.
 Don’t try to edit and polish before something is fully drafted.
 Don’t try to draft before your thoughts are clear.
 When you get stuck, back up!”
 As a business writer, this has saved me lots of frustration.

 Hire a business writing coach and receive personalized feedback.
-One-on-one sessions will help you gain confidence in your writing.
+One-on-one sessions will help you gain confidence in your writing and communication skills.

 In email or other documents that will be read online, be certain your paragraphs aren’t longer than seven lines.
 (Lines, not sentences.)
 Any longer than that and readability studies show that your readers just see a big block of text and jump over it.